 If you’re the person who googled, “is the Ha Giang Loop Safe for Beginners”, read this post, and still decide to do it anyway, here’s what I recommend.
 Buy plenty of bandages and antiseptic cream from the pharmacy.
 Also, take an antibiotic with you just in case your wounds get infected.
-Make damn sure that your travel insurance covers “adventure activities”(World Nomads is great for this), and let your loved ones know where you’re going.
+Make damn sure that your travel insurance covers “adventure activities”, and let your loved ones know where you’re going.
 People die on this thing, and it’s not a trip to take lightly.
 The Ha Giang Loop is well worth it, but it can end badly for you if you’re not careful.

 Why is the Ha Giang Loop Dangerous?

 The Ha Giang Loop is not safe and many people get hurt.
 The majority of people who I’ve seen get hurt on the Ha Giang Loop fall into two camps.
 They either didn’t have a lot of experience driving a motorbike or weren’t paying attention.
 With that said, however, even experienced riders get injured on the Ha Giang Loop.
 That’s because the Ha Giang Loop itself is difficult.
 Here are just a few reasons why the Ha Giang Loop is not safe.